markdown-it/markdown-it/README.md

 __[API documentation](https://markdown-it.github.io/markdown-it/)__

-If you are going to write plugins - take a look at [Development info](https://github.com/markdown-it/markdown-it/tree/master/docs).
+If you are going to write plugins, please take a look at [Development info](https://github.com/markdown-it/markdown-it/tree/master/docs).